pauldotknopf/blue-ribbon/README.md

 # Contacting companies to repair the broken window.

 I first reached out to Gettel Toyota to repair my window.
-Unfortunately, they don't have the ability to do that, so they refered me to Blue Ribbon, stating "They will take good care of you."
+Unfortunately, they don't have the ability to do that, so they referred me to Blue Ribbon, stating "They will take good care of you."

 I received a verbal quote from Blue Ribbon, but after shopping around, I found that Safelite offered the best price.
 I scheduled for them to come out on Jun 2nd.